Canyildiz1386/InvTrackPro/essay.md

 ### **2. Background Research (1200 words)**

 #### **2.1 Defining Creativity**

-Creativity has been studied across a variety of disciplines, from psychology and neuroscience to philosophy and the arts.
-While creativity is often defined as the ability to generate new and valuable ideas, it is also seen as a complex cognitive process that involves divergent thinking, problem-solving, and emotional expression.
-Human creativity is rooted in experiences, emotions, cultural context, and an understanding of aesthetics.
-This multi-dimensional nature of creativity poses a significant challenge for AI, as it lacks subjective experiences and emotional depth.
+From psychology and neuroscience to philosophy and the arts, creativity has received much attention across a wide range of disciplines.
+While conventionally understood as the ability to produce something new and valuable, creativity is also defined as a complex cognitive process that encompasses divergent thinking, problem-solving, and emotional expression.
+The roots of human creativity come from experiences, emotions, cultural context, and an understanding of aesthetics.
+The multidimensionality of creativity really puts AI to a test since it lacks subjective experience and emotional depth.

-In human creativity, there are generally two key components: originality and value.
-Originality refers to the novelty of an idea or artifact, while value refers to its usefulness or aesthetic quality.
-For example, a new scientific theory is not just original but also valuable because it advances knowledge.
-Similarly, an original work of art must resonate with its audience, evoking emotions and contributing to cultural or artistic discourse.
+The ordinary necessary dimensions of human creativity involve originality and value.
+Originality is a matter of the newness of an idea or artifact; value refers to usefulness or aesthetic worth.
+For example, a completely novel scientific theory would be original both per se, in that it furthers knowledge, but also valuable.
+Equally, an original work of art has to resonate with its audience through stirring feelings and adding to cultural or artistic conversation.

-AI-generated creativity, however, operates on a different set of principles.
-AI models are based on mathematical algorithms that learn from large datasets and attempt to recreate patterns observed in the data.
-When AI creates something "new," it is often the result of recombining existing elements in ways that may appear novel.
-However, because the AI lacks an understanding of the meaning or context behind its creations, the question remains: Can AI-generated outputs truly be considered creative, or are they simply imitations of creativity?
+AI creativity, however, runs on a very different set of principles: the core of AI models is a mathematical algorithm that learns from big datasets and tries to reproduce the patterns observed in the data.
+What looks like a creation of something "new" by AI usually happens through an act of recombination of already existing elements in ways that appear new.
+But because AI doesn't understand the meaning or context of its creations, one has to beg the question: Is AI output actually creative, or does it imitate creativity?

 #### **2.2 Overview of AI Techniques in Creativity**

-In recent years, several AI techniques have emerged that enable machines to produce creative outputs.
-The most notable of these is the **Generative Adversarial Network (GAN)**.
-Developed by Ian Goodfellow in 2014, GANs are a class of deep learning models composed of two neural networks: a generator and a discriminator.
-The generator creates new data (such as images), while the discriminator evaluates the authenticity of the data, distinguishing between real and fake images.
-Over time, the generator becomes increasingly adept at producing data that is indistinguishable from real data, effectively "learning" to generate creative content.
+Over the last few years, a series of creative generation AI techniques have been developed that enable machines to create creative content.
+The most well-known is termed the **Generative Adversarial Network (GAN)**.
+In fact, Ian Goodfellow proposed GANs back in 2014, and they are a class of deep learning models comprised of two neural networks: one for generation, another for discrimination.
+A generative function creates new data, while a discriminatory function maps the input images to probabilities reflecting their realistic nature.
+It should eventually get the generator right, in which it generates data well enough that it cannot be told apart from the real thing-a process that can be interpreted, if one so desires, as the system having "learned" to create creative content.

-GANs have been widely applied in artistic domains, from generating realistic images to creating new music and even fashion designs.
-One famous example is the use of GANs in the creation of the artwork "Edmond de Belamy," which sold for $432,500 at auction in 2018.
-The image, generated by a GAN trained on historical portraits, raised questions about the nature of authorship, originality, and creativity in the context of AI.
+GANs have widely been used in the creative domains, starting from photo-realistic image generation to the creation of new music and further to fashion designs.
+Some of the striking examples include GAN being used to create the work "Edmond de Belamy", which sold for $ 432,500 at an auction in 2018.
+The image, generated with the help of a GAN trained on historic portraits, led to big questions about what exactly authorship, originality, and creation can be considered as in relation to AI.

-Other AI techniques, such as **Recurrent Neural Networks (RNNs)**, are used for sequential tasks, such as music composition and text generation.
-RNNs are particularly well-suited for processing sequential data, as they can retain information from previous inputs, allowing them to generate coherent text or music over time.
-For instance, RNNs have been used to generate poetry by analyzing the structure, rhythm, and meter of existing poems and then creating new verses based on these learned patterns.
+Other AI techniques include the use of **Recurrent Neural Networks (RNNs)** for sequential tasks, salient examples of which include music generation and text generation.
+RNNs go well with the processing of sequential data, keeping in mind that it holds information from previously analyzed inputs, which in turn helps in the creation of coherent text or music over time.
+For instance, some RNNs have generated poetry after first learning rhythm, meter, and other patterns from a given set of poems and then creating new verses based on that experience.

-Despite the impressive capabilities of these AI models, they operate within specific parameters, relying heavily on the data they are trained on.
-This raises questions about the originality and authenticity of AI-generated content, as the models are essentially replicating and recombining patterns from existing data rather than creating something entirely new.
-Nevertheless, the quality and diversity of AI-generated outputs have sparked debates about whether machines can be considered creative agents.
+However, even this enormous power of state-of-the-art models is still dependent on the bases of their training data.
+That raises several questions about the issue of novelty and authenticity for any AI-generated work because, in reality, AI is just reproducing and recombining patterns taken from previous data instead of creating something new.
+Yet, with the diversified quality of machine output, it has been an increasing debate that machines can also be described as creative agents.

 #### **2.3 Historical Perspective**

-The idea that machines could one day exhibit creativity dates back to the early days of computer science.
-In 1950, Alan Turing, widely regarded as the father of modern computing, posed the famous question, "Can machines think?" in his seminal paper "Computing Machinery and Intelligence."
-While Turing's focus was on general intelligence, his work laid the foundation for the broader question of whether machines could exhibit higher-order cognitive abilities, such as creativity.

-Early AI systems were limited to rule-based approaches, where machines followed predefined instructions to solve structured problems.
-These early systems were capable of tasks like playing chess or solving mathematical problems but lacked the ability to engage in abstract thinking or creative problem-solving.
-As AI research progressed, particularly in the 21st century, advances in machine learning and neural networks allowed for the development of models capable of tackling more abstract tasks, such as generating art and music.

-One of the earliest examples of AI-generated art can be traced back to **Harold Cohen's AARON**, a computer program developed in the 1970s that produced drawings based on a set of rules and artistic principles coded into the machine.
-While AARON's outputs were impressive for the time, they were limited by the rigidity of the rule-based system, which lacked the flexibility and adaptability of modern machine learning models.

-Today, with the advent of deep learning and the development of sophisticated neural networks, AI systems are capable of producing highly realistic and creative outputs, challenging traditional notions of creativity and authorship.
-The rise of AI-generated art, music, and literature has sparked a new wave of philosophical and ethical debates about the role of machines in creative fields and the implications of AI-driven creativity for human culture.
+The concept of machines demonstrating creativity has been around since the earliest days of computer science.
+In 1950, Alan Turing, the "father" of modern computing, famously posed the question: "Can machines think?" in his paper "Computing Machinery and Intelligence".
+While the question Turing posed in his seminal work was about indexing intelligence generally, it is also foundational for asking other questions, such as whether machines that match and rival human abilities, creativity included.
+As the frontier of AI research advanced over the twentieth century and taking major strides forward in the twenty-first century, proponents of one highly technical approach, symbolic AI, taught machines to perform rule-based functions.
+These machines could be programmed to rule England far better than Richard the Lionheart - but therein lay the catch - it was about the rules, the corresponding exceptions or emergencies.
+Machines did not possess flexibility, such as playing chess fairly well or solving mathematics.
+However, abstract and higher-order cognitive functions required for creativity were far beyond the capacity of symbolic AI.
+While AI may have been optimistically believed to be able to think creatively, it was only from 2012 that a few imaginative and highly readable papers began to take seriously some highly speculative ideas.
+Mysteriously, deep learning and training deep neural networks, also known as artificial neural networks, suggesting emulation of the human brain's operation.
+This breakthrough in technology - the acceleration of computation along with the development of algorithms - has seen revolutionary AI developments that form the linchpin of creativity.
+With the arrival of deep learning, AI has now found its 'Wunderwaffe,' which in turn has spawned philosophical and ethical discussions.
+The spontaneous creation of artistic works by AI machines is illustrative.
+The earliest AI-created art is from **Harold Cohen's AARON* program in the 1970s, comprising drawings built by software following rules and principles set by the machine: The advent of AI generated art.
+Despite striking works conceptualizing the challenge, even at their peak they could be critiqued for an absence of capability --- the inability of AARON to learn and develop over time, a key feature of machine learning.
+Nearly fifty years onwards, AI-generated art has developed into a fine art form, gradually checking off every objection made following that programme's production.
+Now, AI can and does create art that cannot be distinguished from humanity's own creative output.
+The resulting deterministic question begins to present as less "Has AI already surpassed human creativity with respect to visualization?" and more "In what kind of human culture is AI-generated art likely to make the greatest impact?"

 ---